ruckerk/OilOps/README.txt

 CO branch tools are for collecting Colorado public well data LAS branch is for petrophysics
 PRODUCTION branch is for production analysis
-SPACING branch contains well spacing tools
+SURVEY branch contains well spacing tools
 MAPS branch manipulates shapefiles and maps